mfmotta/cuda_slurm_docker/README.md

 If the Docker daemon restarts without any errors and the `docker info` command shows the expected configuration, it indicates that the command was executed properly and the NVIDIA runtime is configured correctly.
 </li>

-<li> Now you are able to
+<li> Now you should be able to

 ```
 docker pull nvidia/cuda:11.6.0-devel-ubuntu20.04
 ```

-Now that we have our docker image we can modify it to be used by slurm.
+Now that we have our docker image we need to modify it to be used by slurm.
 </li>

 </ol>